 Germany Updates Food-Contact Recommendation for Rubber

 The German Federal Institute for Risk Assessment (BfR) is in the process of updating its food-contact recommendations.
 While BfR recommendations are not legally binding, they are widely respected by industry throughout the European Union.
-(Information on the April 1, 2021 and February 2020 updates can be found in our prior articles both of which are entitled “Germany Updates Food-Contact Recommendations” and are available at the following links: April 1, 2021 update and February 2020 update.)
+(Information on the April 1, 2021, and February 2020 updates can be found in our prior articles both of which are titled, “Germany Updates Food-Contact Recommendations,” and are available at the following links: April 1, 2021 update and February 2020 update.)
 The most recent update concerns BfR Recommendation XXI for rubber.
 There are now three BfR recommendations for rubber:

 - XXI: Commodities based on natural and synthetic rubber

 - XXI/1: Commodities based on natural and synthetic rubber in contact with food

 - XXI/2: Special consumer goods made of natural and synthetic rubber and of latices made of natural and synthetic rubber (formerly special category)